PowerShellMafia/PowerSploit/docs/Recon/Invoke-ReverseDnsLookup.md

 ## DESCRIPTION
 Invoke-ReverseDnsLookup scans an IP address range for DNS PTR records.
-This script is useful for performing DNS reconnaisance prior to conducting an authorized penetration test.
+This script is useful for performing DNS reconnaissance prior to conducting an authorized penetration test.

 ## EXAMPLES